 It’s intensely physical and perfect for yogis who like a more structured approach.

-We touch on its origins to understand how yoga philosophy influenced it and you’ll discover how this form of yoga turned out to be the dynamic, vigorous and challenging form of yoga it is known for today.
+We touch on its origins to understand how yoga philosophy influenced it and you’ll discover how this form of yoga turned out to be the dynamic, vigorous and challenging form of yoga it is known as today.

 It Started With Hatha Yoga